pujoey/Tempify/README.md

 ---

+## Project Requirement

+Technical Requirements
+Your app must:
+- Build a full-stack application by making your own backend and your own front-end
+- Have an interactive front-end
+- Be a complete product, which most likely means multiple relationships and CRUD functionality for at least a couple models
+- Implement thoughtful user stories prioritized to help guide you Be deployed online so that it's publicly accessible

+---

 ## Project Challenges

 - Learn to work with scaffolding tool Yeoman which generates large amount of files and complex file structure.